AI Agent Skills

 - First request with key K, fingerprint F: reserves

-(K, F), runs handler, stores response. - Concurrent identical request:
+(K, F)under an unforgeable lease token, runs handler, stores the response via data-only serialization (StoredResponseCodec). - Concurrent identical request:

 409 idempotency_in_progress. - Later identical request after completion: replays response with